Alekroo/BSearch_Tree/README.md

 ## Program description:
 My implementation of an ordered binary search tree.
 In Testbs.java you can see how it was tested to prove that it provides accurate results.

+(This program was made for a university assignment)